GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/solutions.md

    - Implement reCAPTCHA on a website's landing page.
 - Challenge 4: Configure Bot Management
    - Use Cloud Armor bot management rules to allow, deny and redirect requests based on the reCAPTCHA score.

-## Challenge 0: Setup & Requirements

-### Notes & Guidance

-**IMPORTANT:** This hack includes student resources that need to be made available to participants.
-When you create the Google Space you'll also have to do the following:

-- Create a zip file of the `resources` folder in this gHack.
-The HTML files need to be at the root of the zip, do not include the resources folder itself in the zip.
-- Upload this zip file to the **"Files"** tab in the Google Space

-If you are running this hack in an Argolis environment there are a few extra important things to keep in mind:

-- The `default` network isn't automatically created.
-Students will be instructed to create a default network with auto-subnet creation turned on at the start of the hack.
-- There are some default Argolis policies that will need to be changed to allow traffic through to the load balancer.
-Run the `argolis-fix-policy-defaults.sh` script in [this repository](https://github.com/gfilicetti/gcp-scripts) to set all the proper defaults.

 ## Challenge 1: Create Managed Instance Groups